Esri/distance-direction-addin-dotnet/README.md

 3. Start an interactive session by selecting the **Map Point Tool** (arrow icon)
 4. Enter a starting and ending point on the map by clicking on the map
 5. Repeat until all desired graphics have been included
+6. Optional - Select the Save As button to export the Line features to a file geodatabase, shapefile, or KML

 ### Create Lines from Known Coordinates
 1. Choose the type of line that is needed to be created
 2. Input the **Starting Point** where your line is going to start
 3. Input the **Ending Point** of where your line is going to end
 4. Press *Enter* key and the graphic will be drawn on the map
-5. Repeat until all desired graphics have been included.
+5. Repeat until all desired graphics have been included
+6. Optional - Select the Save As button to export the Line features to a file geodatabase, shapefile, or KML

 ### Create a Line with a Range and Bearing
 1. Choose the type of line that you would like to create